emqx/emqx-docs/en_US/data-integration/schema-registry.md

 The Schema Registry manages the Schema used for coding and decoding, processes the encoding or decoding requests, and returns the results.
 The Schema Registry in collaboration with the rule engine can be adapted for device access and rule design in various scenarios.

-EMQX Schema Registry currently supports codecs in below formats:
+EMQX Schema Registry currently supports codecs in the below formats:

 - [Avro](https://avro.apache.org)
 - [Protobuf](https://developers.google.com/protocol-buffers/)